fastah/network-kit-android/README.md

 <!-- /MarkdownTOC -->

 <a name="list-of-examples"></a>
-# Examples with Fastah API
+# Examples with Fastah Network Kit - Android
 This repository provides sample code to build network-aware Android apps using Fastah Network Kit for Android.

 <img src="animating-network-app.gif" width="50%">